emissary-ingress/emissary/reference/filter-reference.md

 # Filters

-Filters are used to extend Ambassador Edge Stack to modify or intercept an HTTP request before sending to the backend service.
+Filters are used to extend Ambassador Edge Stack to modify or intercept an HTTP request before sending to your backend service.
 You may use any of the built-in Filter types, or use the `Plugin` filter type to run custom code written in the Go programming language, or use the `External` filter type to call run out to custom code written in a